adeyemialameen04/adeyemialameen04/README.md

 **`Software engineer`**

-I'm a Nigerian Frontend developer and content creator building my version of the digital world one step at a time.
+I'm a Software developer and content creator building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.

 ---